Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Leadership Challenges:
-- The chapter begins with Jon Snow at Castle Black, burdened by the responsibilities of his role as Lord Commander of the Night's Watch.
+- Continue with Jon Snow at Castle Black, burdened by the responsibilities of his role as Lord Commander of the Night's Watch.
 - Jon grapples with the complexities of maintaining peace within the ranks, dealing with the Wildlings, and defending the realms of men against the looming threat of the White Walkers.
 - He reflects on the tension between his duty to the Night's Watch and his deep-rooted Stark heritage.
 2. The Raven's Message: